apache/cordova-docs/docs/phonegap/geolocation/parameters/geolocationSuccess.md

 geolocationSuccess
 ==================

-onSuccess callback function that provides the geolocation position.
+The user's callback function that is called when a geolocation position is available.

     function(position) {
         // Do something